What are the risks involved in renting out your own car?

 Additional insurance necessary

-Because damage to your own vehicle and damage caused to others while renting out your car is excluded from your own car insurance, a separate additional insurance will always have to be taken out for this.
-There are rental agencies, such as Snappcar, that only mediate including this additional insurance (through Centraal Beheer).
-For any other intermediaries and private rentals, you will have to arrange this on your own initiative.
-As a rental agency, do you forget to arrange such additional insurance or do you think it is not so important?
-Then, in the event of damage to your own car, no payment will be made and your own insurer will recover the damage paid to third parties from you.
+Because damage to your own vehicle and damage caused to others while renting out the car is excluded on your own car insurance, a separate additional insurance will always have to be taken out for this.
+There are rental agencies, such as Snappcar, that only mediate including this additional insurance (via Centraal Beheer).
+With any other intermediaries and with private rentals, you have to arrange this on your own initiative.
+As a rental company, do you forget to arrange such additional insurance or don't think it's that important?
+Then in case of damage to your own car no payment will follow, and the insurer will recover the damages paid to third parties from you.
 This is because your own insurer excludes coverage for damage during rental.

-In order to reduce or prevent the risk of fraud, every damage in the Netherlands is registered in a database intended for this purpose.
-Every damage driven and suffered is registered in the name of the licence plate holder in the Fraude Information System Holland(FISH).
+To reduce or prevent the possibility of fraud, every damage in the Netherlands is registered in a designated database.
+Every damage driven and suffered is registered in the name of the license plate holder in the Fraud Information System Holland(FISH).

-With a bit of bad luck during your rental, you can end up with a lot of damage in your own name in this database, while you were not responsible for that.
-These registered claims in your name can result in your application for a new insurance not being accepted, or accepted with restrictive conditions.
-It is irrelevant whether this concerns a car insurance or, for example, a household insurance.
-For each new insurance, the Fraud Information System is consulted.
+With a bit of bad luck during the rental, you can thus get many damages in this database in your own name, while you were not responsible for them yourself.
+These registered claims in your name may result in your application for new insurance not being accepted, or with restrictive conditions.
+Whether this concerns car insurance or, for example, household insurance is then irrelevant.
+The Fraud Information System is consulted for every new insurance policy.

-If the hirer has caused damage to others with your car, the victim - or his insurer - will initially turn directly to your (third-party) motor insurance company on the basis of the direct right of action.
-One may turn directly to your insurer without first notifying you.
+If the lessee has caused damage to others with your car, the victim - or his insurer - will initially turn directly to the (third-party) car insurer under the direct right of action.
+In fact, one may apply directly to the insurer without notifying you first.

-The details of your insurer can be requested from the Dutch Road Traffic Authority (RDW).
-The RDW registers whether and where the cars on the road are insured.
-Please note that your own car insurer is listed here and NOT the insurer where the car is insured during the rental.
-If the driver of your car (the hirer) is liable, your insurer will have to compensate the victim in full.
-And because you are the contracting party, your insurer will then have to reclaim the damage and all costs incurred from you personally, because damage during rental is excluded from cover.
+The details of your insurer can be obtained from the National Road Transport Office (RDW).
+The RDW records whether and where cars on the road are insured.
+Please note, your own car insurer is listed in this and NOT the insurer where the car is insured during the rental.
+If the driver of your car (the renter) is liable, the insurer will have to compensate the victim in full.
+And because you are the contracting party, your insurer will then recover the damages and all costs incurred from you personally, because damages during rentals are excluded from coverage.

-If you have taken out additional insurance for the rental period, you can turn to that insurer and ask them to deal with the matter.
-Whether or not they do so (immediately), you will remain responsible for repaying your insurer for the damage until that time.
+If you have taken out additional insurance for the rental period, then you can turn to that insurer and ask them to handle the matter.
+Whether or not they do this (immediately), you remain responsible for repaying the damage to the insurer until then.

 Example:

-Suppose that the hirer of your Opel drove into the back of a Fiat and caused €5,000 damage.
+Suppose the renter of your Opel drove into the back of a Fiat and caused €5,000 in damage.

-The insurer of the Fiat will then check with the RDW and sue your insurer.
+The insurer of the Fiat will check and claim your insurer through the RDW.

-Your insurer will pay the €5,000.00 to the victim or his insurer and will then recover the paid out amount of damage from you personally because there was no cover (during the rental).
-You could then turn to the additional insurer and ask them to handle this claim, but during this process the claim will remain with you.
-With a small car damage this might not be a problem, but with a personal injury of thousands of Euros it becomes a different story.
+Your insurer will pay the €5,000.00 to the victim or the victim's insurer and will then recover the paid damages from you personally because there was no coverage (during the rental).
+You could turn to the additional insurer on this, asking them to take care of this claim, but during this process the claim will remain against you.
+With a small car damage, this might not be a problem, but with a personal injury claim of thousands of dollars, it becomes a different story.

-Snappcar states that the additional insurer deals with the damage immediately and that it almost never happens that your own insurer is sued.
+Snappcar states that the additional insurer deals with the damage immediately and that it almost never happens that the own insurer is addressed.

-Alpina, however, strongly doubts this since (the insurer of) the victim will always send a liability claim to your insurer using the data from the RDW (where only your own insurer is listed).
-Your insurer may not refer the victim to another insurer, but will have to pay the damage itself and then recover it from you for lack of insurance coverage (during rental).
+However, Alpina strongly doubts this since (the insurer of) the victim will always send a liability claim to the insurer using the data from the RDW (where only your own insurer is listed).
+The insurer may not refer the victim to another insurer, but must pay the damage itself and then recover it from you for lack of insurance coverage (during rental).

 Less no-claim, more premium

-As soon as your insurer is held liable by a victim or his insurer, the damage will immediately be registered as a 'fault damage' unless it is irrefutably clear that the driver is not liable.
-This culpable damage registration has immediate consequences for your lossless years and your no-claim discount and may also result in a higher premium.
-Later on, it may be possible to reverse this administratively, but during this period you will be confronted with a higher premium.
-If you are unable to pay this higher premium, it may result in a registration as 'defaulter' which in turn may cause the coverage to be suspended.
-As a result, you run the risk of a hefty fine from the RDW due to the uninsured vehicle.
+As soon as the insurer is held liable by a victim or his or her insurer, the damage will immediately be registered as a 'fault damage' unless it is established beyond doubt that the driver is not liable.
+This at-fault claim registration immediately affects your claim-free years and no-claim discount, and may also result in a higher premium.
+At a later date this may be able to be administratively reversed, but during this period you will face a higher premium.
+If you are unable to pay this more expensive premium, this can result in registration as a 'defaulter', which in turn can cause coverage to be suspended.
+This puts you at risk of a hefty fine from the RDW because of the uninsured vehicle.

-Because your insurer is not allowed to refer the victim, the claim will have to be dealt with anyway.
-Perhaps the additional insurer will reimburse the damage at a later time, but insurers are not waiting for unnecessary administrative actions and it remains to be seen how this will be dealt with (in the long run).
+Since your insurer may not refer the victim, the claim will have to be handled regardless.
+Perhaps the additional insurer will reimburse the damage at a later date, but insurers are not keen on unnecessary administrative actions and the question is how this will be handled (in the long run).

 Exclusions

-If you have plans to hire out your car, check carefully in advance what differences there are in coverage between your own insurance and the additional insurance you take out during the hire (whether or not via the intermediary).
-It may be that the additional insurer - who covers the damage during the rental - applies certain exclusions, restrictive conditions and/or extra excess es.
+Should you have plans to rent out the car, check carefully in advance what differences in coverage exist between your own insurance and the additional insurance you take out during the rental (whether or not through the intermediary).
+It may be that the additional insurer - which covers the damage during the rental - has certain exclusions, limiting conditions and/or additional deduct ibles.

 Own risk

-At Centraal Beheer (the additional insurer that Snappcar and MyWheels, among others, work with) the amount of the deductible in case of hull damage is 250 Euros.
-Snappcar states that this excess is not charged to the renter, but if the renter has caused damage to your car, whether by his own actions or not, the additional insurer who covers the damage during the rental period will pay the damage to you minus the excess.
-You will have to pay this excess to the garage where your car is being repaired.
-The question is how quickly Snappcar will pay this excess.
-Snappcar indicates that the excess is for the account of the renter, but the question is whether Snappcar guarantees this and how quickly the payment will be made.
+At Centraal Beheer (the additional insurer that Snappcar and MyWheels, among others, work with), the amount of the excess in case of hull damage is 250 Euros.
+Snappcar states that this excess is not charged to the renter, but if the renter has caused damage to the car, the additional insurer that covers the damage during the rental will pay the damage to you minus the excess.
+You will have to advance this deductible yourself to the garage where the car is being repaired.
+The question is how quickly Snappcar will pay this deductible to you.
+Snappcar states that the deductible is for the account of the renter, but the question is whether Snappcar guarantees this and how quickly it will be paid.

 The question is then who will take on this if the car is only third-party insured without recourse or legal expenses coverage.
 Perhaps the intermediary will do this, but Alpina wonders whether they have the knowledge and resources available to do so.
 If, for whatever reason, the intermediary does not recover the excess, it will cost you time and money to recover the excess yourself.
 Incidentally, there is a service provider that handles non-covered but recoverable claims free of charge.
 More information can be found via this link